Stopping Times of Boundaries: Relaxation and Continuity

-Consequently, our convergence analysis necessitates other techniques and tools, hence differs greatly from previous works.
+Consequently, our convergence analysis necessitates other techniques and tools, and differs greatly from previous works.

 \textbf{Structure of the paper.} In \cref{sec:OS}, we introduce the optimal stopping problem, our main structural assumption on the exercise region, and give financial examples.
 In \cref{sec:relaxation}, we define the fuzzy region and construct relaxed stopping rules. \cref{sec:continuity} establishes the continuity of the map $f\mapsto v(\tau_f)$ as well as important consequences.
 In \cref{sec:NOSB}, we prove the convergence of the neural optimal stopping boundary method in the continuous and semicontinuous case, respectively. \cref{sec:conclusion} provides concluding remarks and \cref{app:relaxedproblem} contains the proof of \cref{prop:relaxOS}.